 One big plus side is that if you have a smaller guest list, you’ll have more budget to play with, which means you can go big on the guest experience and splash out on your priority items like amazing food, a free bar, live entertainment or floral displays.

-While your wedding might look a little different, the love, joy and festivity won’t.
-Here we have 26 ideas to make sure your day as safe as it can be while throwing a fantastic celebration.
-From hand sanitising stations and virtual planning appointments to sequel and shift weddings, here’s how to ensure your guests have the best time at your wedding after COVID-19.
+Here we have 21 Covid wedding ideas to make sure your day is as safe as it can be while throwing a fantastic celebration.
+From hand sanitising stations and virtual planning appointments to sequel and shift weddings, here’s how to ensure your guests have the best time at your wedding during an uncertain time.

-Your guests will be opening doors, picking up glasses, touching chairs, shaking hands.
-The best way to contain any spread of germs is to have lots of hand sanitiser and wipes available for your guests to use and display them in a creative way.
+There are loads of ways to make your guests feel safe and keep them healthy without sacrificing the look of your day.
+Your guests will be opening doors, picking up glasses, touching chairs and shaking hands so the best way to contain any spread of germs is to have lots of hand sanitiser and wipes available.
+Here's some creative ways to display them:

-- Buy sleek and contemporary chrome touchless automatic soap dispensers and fill them with hand sanitiser.
-You aren’t going to get away from the fact that the sanitising items themselves might not fit in exactly with your theme, but you can arrange them so they work.
-For example, set up your sanitising station on a vintage dresser with flowers tumbling out of lower drawers for a boho, rustic or festival theme.
-Lean into cool chrome and geometric shapes if your theme is elegant and modern
+- You aren’t going to get away from the fact that the sanitising pumps themselves might not fit in exactly with your theme, but you can arrange them so they work.
+We adore the cute rustic 'Spread love not germs' sign which you can DIY or have made by your sign designer.
+You can also set up your sanitising station on a vintage dresser with lots of bottle on top and flowers tumbling out of lower drawers for a boho or festival theme.
+Try leaning into cool chrome and geometric shapes if your theme is elegant and modern

 - Include personalised bottles of sanitiser in welcome bags that can be left in guests’ hotel rooms or sent to their home ahead of the ceremony